Logo

 sc, command in cmd

-Windows Driver Kit Utilities
+Windows Driver Kit (WDK)

 A Device Fundamentals Test set consists of the following tests:

-• Concurrent Hardware and Operating System (CHAOS) test;
+• Concurrent Hardware and Operating System (CHAOS) test

 • Coverage test